-- Clothing should have sleeves or straps and will cover the trunk area of the body (chest to thigh, front and back), concealing both skin and undergarments. - Students must wear shoes at all times, except if students are told differently by an instructor. - Sleepwear and pajamas are not permitted. - Offensive images or writing such as anything concerning drugs, alcohol, sex, violence, offensive language, etc., are not acceptable.
-This includes jewelry, tattoos, or other adornment. - All piercings are acceptable except tongue rings, as they inhibit speech. - Hats and head coverings may be worn in buildings during the school day, unless a teacher has a no hats policy for their classroom.
-If the student is sick or cold, they may ask their teachers at the beginning of classes for permission to wear a hat.
+- Students should wear clothing at all times that is professional and respectful of the work environment at school. - Students must wear shoes at all times, except if students are told differently by an instructor. - Offensive images or writing such as anything concerning drugs, alcohol, sex, violence, offensive language, etc., are not acceptable.
+This includes jewelry, tattoos, or other adornment. - Hats and head coverings may be worn in buildings during the school day, unless a teacher has a no hats policy for their classroom.
+If the student is cold, they may ask their teachers at the beginning of classes for permission to wear a hat.